xx5988/Hello-World/README.md

 # Hello-World
-It is just a C++ Hello World project MacOS VScode, including the most basic cmake project construction, python compilation script and debugging configuration, etc.
+It is just a C++ Hello_World project on MacOS VScode, including the most basic cmake project construction, python compilation script and debugging configuration, etc.